ultimate271/notes/dastoyevsky/brothers02.03.md

 forehead, he read a short prayer over her, and she was at once soothed and quieted.

+#### About this possession of women and their healings by the church
 I do not know how it may be now, but in my childhood I often happened to see and hear these “possessed” women in the villages and monasteries.
 They used to be brought to mass; they would squeal and bark like a dog so that